-Three lawsuits were filed against the Company in May 2008, in March 2012 and in December 2014 by three employees alleging that they had suffered personal injuries during their employment with the Company.
-The employees are seeking aggregate financial compensation of approximately \$200,000 for past damages and additional amounts for future lost income, pain and suffering as the court may determine.
+Three lawsuits were filed against the Parent in May 2008, in December 2014 and in August 2015 by three employees alleging that they had suffered personal injuries during their employment and are seeking aggregate financial compensation of approximately \$173 for past damages and additional amounts for future lost income, pain and suffering as the court may determine.

-Four other employees notified the Company between January 2011 and July 2013 that they allegedly suffered personal injuries during their employment with the Company.
-Of these four employees, one is seeking compensation of \$170,000 and the others did not state their claim amount.
+Four other employees notified the Parent, between January 2011 and July 2013, that they allegedly suffered personal injuries during their employment with the Company.
+Of these four employees, one is seeking compensation of \$150 and the others did not state their claim amount.

-The Company submitted all these claims to its insurance company, which informed the Company that it is reviewing the statements of claim without prejudicing its rights to deny coverage.
+The Parent submitted all these claims to its insurance company, which informed the Parent that it is reviewing the statements of claim without prejudicing its rights to deny coverage.

-In January 2015 and February 2015 two former employees informed the Company that they demand additional payments in connection with their employment with the Company and their termination.
-Their aggregate amount claimed is approximately \$380,000.
+In September 2015, in November 2015, in January 2016, and in February 2016, four former employees have filed law suits seeking additional payments in connection with their employment with the Parent and subsequent termination.
+The aggregate amount claimed is approximately \$1.0 million.